fwcd/drum/README.md

 To run the application, run `bundle exec bin/drum`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+> [!NOTE]
-> Note that you may need to run `bundle exec ruby bin/drum` on Windows
+> You may need to run `bundle exec ruby bin/drum` on Windows

 To package the application into a gem, run `bundle exec rake build`.
 The built gem should then be located in `pkg`.

+> [!NOTE]
-> Note: If you wish to install `drum` using `gem install`, you may need to install additional gems such as `rb-scpt` on macOS to use platform-specific integrations.
+> If you wish to install `drum` using `gem install`, you may need to install additional gems such as `rb-scpt` on macOS to use platform-specific integrations.
 See [the `Gemfile`](Gemfile) for more information.

 To install the gem, run `bundle exec rake install`.

 To generate the documentation, run `bundle exec rake yard`.

 To run tests, run `bundle exec rake spec`.

+> [!TIP]
+> If you wish to use a language server such as Solargraph and code completion isn't working for required gems, you may have to run `yard gems`: https://solargraph.org/guides/troubleshooting

 ### Spotify